open-life-science/policies-procedures-and-docs/cohort-procedures-and-templates/microgrants.md

 - Lithium batteries can't usually be shipped internationally, but are fine if you can source one in your country.
 - Buying a whole new computer is usually out of scope, but if you think there's a compelling reason this is needed let us know.

-# Project expenses: After week 12 or participation in at least one cohort
+# Project expenses: After week 12 in Open Seeds program or participation in at least one cohort

 - Organisational set-up costs such as videoconference subscriptions, legal registration of your organisation.
 - Swag items such as stickers, leaflets, etc.